simdjson/simdjson/doc/basics.md

 C++11 Support and string_view
 -------------

-The simdjson library builds on compilers supporting the C++11 standard.
+The simdjson library builds on compilers supporting the [C++11 standard](https://en.wikipedia.org/wiki/C%2B%2B11).
+It is also a strict requirement: we have no plan to support older C++ compilers.

 We represent parsed strings in simdjson using the `std::string_view` class.
+It avoids the need to copy the data, as would be necessary with the `std::string` class.
+It also avoids the pitfalls of null-terminated C strings.

-This class has become standard as part of C++17 but it is not always available on compilers which only supports C++11.
+The `std::string_view` class has become standard as part of C++17 but it is not always available on compilers which only supports C++11.
+When we detect that `string_view` is natively available, we define the macro `SIMDJSON_HAS_STRING_VIEW`.

 When we detect that it is unavailable, we use [string-view-lite](https://github.com/martinmoene/string-view-lite) as a substitute.
 In such cases, we use the type alias `using string_view = nonstd::string_view;` to
 offer the same API, irrespective of the compiler and standard library.
+The macro `SIMDJSON_HAS_STRING_VIEW` will be *undefined* to indicate that we emulate `string_view`.

 C++17 Support